blakegearin/github-custom-global-navigation/README.md

 There are two (2) default configurations that are actively maintained and supported.

-1. True default
+#### True Default

    - This is the out-of-the-box experience
    - It previews some the best features and aims to deliver a "[happy medium](https://dictionary.cambridge.org/dictionary/english/happy-medium)" between the old and new styles without compromising on accessibility
    - It relies more on CSS variables to adapt to GitHub changes

-1. Old style
+#### Old School

    - This is a single opt-in flag that overrides the true defaults
-   - It aims to deliver an experience as close to the old style as reasonably possible without compromising on accessibility
+   - It aims to deliver an experience as close to the style in March 2023 as reasonably possible without compromising on accessibility
    - It may not match the old mobile experience, as the details surrounding this are more difficult to find online
    - Where applicable, it uses hardcoded values instead of CSS variables to prevent side effects from GitHub changes
    - It contains unique updates that are not otherwise available (e.g. button rearranging)